crsl4/julia-workshop/readme.md

 # Julia workshop for Data Science

-This repository contains the notes of the julia workshop taught at CIMAT in October 26-27, 2020.
+This repository contains the notes of the Julia workshop taught at CIMAT in October 26-27, 2020.

 ## In preparation for the course